Hospital Stay Must-Haves

 Must-Have Hospital Items

 Porta-Squatty: Pain medication, surgery, bed rest, lack of proper nutrition, and more can all lead to bowel irregularities and it's no fun to get things regular again.
 This travel squatty potty stool has truly been a little lifesaver while going through this post-fetoscopic surgery as well as pregnancy and post-c-section as well.
 I was using random things here and there to put my feet on, but housecleaning would either throw my makeshift stool away, or I would squish it (like when I was using an Amazon box).
 It comes with a carrying bag, it snaps together easily and it stores nicely under the hospital toilet.
-To me, it was worth the $35 investment and I will use it at home or on long trips in the future.
+To me, it was worth the $35 investment and I still use it at home (it packs flat and fits in a medium suitcase, maybe even a carry on size).

 Amazon Fire Stick: If you have subscriptions to Netflix, Disney +, ESPN, HBO, Prime TV, etc. having this gadget is SO NICE.
 You simply plug it into a power source, plug it into the TV, find the HDMI channel, and connect to the hospital wifi.
 Hospital TV is soooo boring and nothing you ever want to watch is on, so if you're stuck in the hospital for an extended period of time this is definitely worth the investment.
 And at almost the same price as the Porta-Squatty, I would say it's a no-brainer to pick one of these up.